-Approved fire extinguishers are classified by a letter symbol, either B-I or B-II with the B designating that the material will extinguish flammable liquids such as gasoline, oil, etc. B-I extinguishers are required for boats less than 26 feet in length.
-Check periodically to ensure that the extinguisher is in working condition and fully charged.
-Check local, state and federal agencies as to laws and regulations.
+B-I or B-II with the B designating that the material will extinguish flammable liquids such as gasoline, oil, etc. B-I extinguishers are required for boats less than 26 feet in length.
+Check periodically

 Horn or Whistle

 All boats over 16 feet (4.8 meters) in length must be equipped with an operable horn or whistle.
 Test the operation of the horn periodically, so as to make sure it will sound when you actually need to alert someone or another boat.
 The following are standard signals when using a whistle or a horn: